Modern UI Development: Building of the Source Code

 During the migration of the needed forms to the Modern UI, you make changes to the generated source files in the FrontendSources\screen folder of your instance.
 To see the changes that you make to a form, you will need to rebuild the corresponding source files every time a change is made.
 To save time, you can run a command that causes the source files to be rebuilt automatically each time a file is modified and saved in this folder.

-To automatically rebuild the sources for only specific forms, you can run one of the following commands in the FrontendSources\screen folder.
-You need to run this command only once.
+To automatically rebuild the sources for only specific forms, you can run one of the following commands in the FrontendSources\screen folder (you need to run the selected command only once):

-The command above automatically rebuilds the sources for only the Sales Orders (SO301000) and Service Contract Schedules (FS305100) forms when their corresponding source files are modified and saved.
+This command automatically rebuilds the sources for only the Sales Orders (SO301000) and Service Contract Schedules (FS305100) forms when their corresponding source files are modified and saved.

-The command above automatically rebuilds the sources for only the forms in the specified functional area (AR, AP, and GL in this example).
+This command automatically rebuilds the sources for only the forms in the specified functional area (AR, AP, and GL in this example).